lsst-dm/scipi_docs_prototype/isrtask.rst

 The `ds9` flag tells it to bring up the ds9 image viewer (if installed) and show the post-ISR FITS image.

-To explain this example in more detail: after setting up the flag and utility variable configuration the code makes several calibration exposures that will be used to create the final corrected output exposure.
-Finally, the output is produced by using the ``run`` function, inputting the raw exposure and the calibration exposures.
+In slightly more detail, what this example does is after setting up the flag and utility variable configuration, the code makes several calibration exposures that will be used to create the final corrected output exposure.
+Finally, the output is produced by using the ``run`` function, after ingesting the raw exposure and the calibration exposures and processing them.

 Debugging
 =========